rmyorston/busybox-w32/README.md

 You need a MinGW compiler and a POSIX environment (so that `make menuconfig` works).
 I cross compile from Linux, but MSYS or Cygwin should be OK.

 To start, run `make mingw32_defconfig`.
 You can then customize your build with `make menuconfig`.
+Alternatively, to build using Open Watcom, run `make watcom386_win32_defconfig`.
+For more details about Open Watcom
+, see README.watcom.

 In particular you may need to adjust the compiler by going to Busybox Settings -> Build Options -> Cross Compiler Prefix